-I reviewed a few selected examples just to give you a sense of the variety of games they offer.
+I have reviewed selected examples just to give you a sense of the variety of games they offer.
 One interesting feature of SimplyFun games is that all are designed to be played within 30 minutes or less.
 That makes them very practical for homeschool situations where you want to use a game as part of your class time.
 It also makes game playing more practical within the busy schedules of most families.

 Games I’ve seen and reviewed all were constructed much better than typical games.
 Boards are thick and sturdy.
 Art work is beautiful.
 Boxes for the games even have a textured finish and are printed on the bottom of the box; and these boxes won’t fall apart quickly as do so many other game boxes.

 Below is just a sampling.
 I've written separate reviews for a few of my outstanding favorites, Clover Leap, Fourmation, Math Medalist, Let's Jet, and Let's Drive.
-Among other SimplyFun products are an alphabet puzzle, preschool ABC’s, 123’s and sequencing puzzles (vital skills for math and reading), card games, family and group-play games, dexterity games, and strategy games that don’t take days to play!
+Among other SimplyFun products are an alphabet puzzle, preschool ABC’s, 123’s and sequencing puzzles (vital skills for math and reading), card games, family and group-play games, dexterity games, and strategy games like Dish 'em Out that don’t take days to play!
 There’s even a Sudoku Challenge board game that is reversible offering Zoodoku for the youngest players and traditional Sudoku on the reverse side--a great way to introduce young children to the game.

 Letter Slide is a great game for practicing spelling skills for children ages seven and up.
 Each player has a game board with a curving slide with letters to be covered with letter tiles.
 To earn letter tiles, players turn over cards from the card deck and try to spell four-letter words by filling in the missing letters.
 They draw from the "Letter Lagoon's" 200 letter tiles.
 Cards have either the first two or last two letters of words (e.g., "C O _ _" or "_ _ T E").
 As an extra touch, typical of the SimplyFun games, vowels on both cards and tiles are red while consonants are black.